Table of Contents

 Step 14: Run Batch Input Session

-Now it is recommended to validated your changes in the SAP System before you perform mass data upload.
-Alternatively, you may use LSMW in your Quality system.
-If everything working correctly, then use the same lsmw in your Production system
+Now it is recommended to validate your changes in the SAP system before you perform mass data uploads.
+Alternatively, you may use LSMW in your quality system.
+If everything working correctly, then use the same LSMW in your Production system

-It’s very easy to move LSMW from one server to any other server using export and import functionally of any project/object.
-Choose the objects you want to Export -import.
-The system automatically downloads the mapping rule in a text format file by clicking on the Export Project.
+It’s very easy to move LSMW from one server to any other server using the export and import functions of any project or object.
+Choose the objects you want to export or import.
+The system automatically downloads the mapping rule in a text file by clicking on the Export Project.

-Similarly, In the target server, you need to upload the exiting project /object mapping rule using the import functionality
+Similarly, In the target server, you need to upload the existing project or object mapping rule using the import functionality

 Is it possible to use Lsmw in S/4 Hana?

 In S/4 Hana SAP provides predefined migration objects you can use.
-Migration is done with LTMC – the tool (Legacy Transfer Migration Cockpit) The SAP S/4HANA migration cockpit can be accessed through LTMC transaction.
+Migration is done with LTMC – the tool (Legacy Transfer Migration Cockpit).
+The SAP S/4HANA migration cockpit can be accessed through LTMC transactions.

 Hope this article helps you explore how to leverage LSMW, or data migration tools.
 The Legacy System Migration Workbench (LSMW), also known as the Legacy System Migration Workbench, is a vital tool for SAP database maintenance and data migration.

 You might also like the below articles.

 - SAP C4HANA

 - SAP SD Vistex